Resources & Links

 RHODE ISLAND JAZZ HISTORY

-For readers interested in learning more about the Rhode Island jazz history, we recommend the following book available at Amazon.com and other online booksellers:
+For readers interested in learning more about the Rhode Island jazz history, we recommend the following books available from the publisher and from Amazon.com and other online booksellers:

 Who’s Who In Rhode Island Jazz c.
 1925-1998